World Heritage Germany - Cultural and intellectual history

 A great 111 pile dwellings scattered around Germany, France, Italy, Austria, Switzerland and Slovenia constitute an archeological legacy that dates back almost 7000 years.
-Nine pile dwellings pepper the shores of Lake Constance, in the region of Baden-Württemberg.
+Nine pile dwellings pepper the shores of Lake Constance Dropdown content, in the region of Baden-Württemberg.

 The pleasant district of Unteruhldingen, hugging Lake Constance north of Friedrichshafen, is best known for its museum of prehistoric dwellings, the Pfahlbau Freilichtmuseum, featuring open-air reconstructions of Stone and Iron Age dwellings, whose forms are based on archeological remains found here.
 The museum clearly shows how the fishermen and hunters of the Stone and Iron ages lived and worked, building their houses on stilts in order to protect themselves from their enemies and predators.
 A lively guided tour takes visitors on a barefoot track, while interactive Stone Age experiences transport you way back to prehistoric times.